KadriGbemi/punk-beer-app/README.md

 ### `npm run deploy`

-Deploys and builds the app to production on a separate branch known as the 'gh-pages'.
-Deployed changed will be pushed to this production URL: https://kadrigbemi.github.io/punk-beer-app/#/
+Deploys and build the app to production on a separate branch known as the 'gh-pages'.
+All deployed changes will be pushed to this production URL: https://kadrigbemi.github.io/punk-beer-app/#/

 ### Deployment